How to Sight In A Rifle Scope: Zeroing Made Easy

-After you’ve mounted a scope onto a rifle, you’ll need to go to the range to sight it in (sometimes called “zeroing”).
+After you’ve mounted a scope onto a rifle , you’ll need to go to the range to sight in the scope to your rifle (sometimes called “zeroing” your scope or rifle).

 There are plenty of techniques to sighting in a riflescope – some are great, and some are a waste of time and money.
 As a sniper instructor, I’ve helped hundreds (thousands?) of shooters zero their rifle scopes and I’ve seen them all.

 In this article on how to sight in a rifle scope we’re going to explore the best techniques and tricks I’ve used over the years to zero your rifle scope, or even your red dot sight or iron sights.

-Sighting in a scope involves moving the scope’s reticle (what you use to aim – usually “crosshairs” but this also applies to a red dot, reflex sight, holographic sight and iron sights) so that your point of aim (where you aim on the target), is the same as your point of impact (where your bullet hits the target) at a certain baseline distance.
+Sighting in a scope involves moving the scope’s reticle (what you use to aim – usually “crosshairs” but this also applies to a red dot, reflex sight, holographic sight and iron sights) so that your point of aim (where you aim on the target), is the same as your point of impact (where your bullet hits the target) at a certain distance.

 That might sound complicated, but the process for zeroing a rifle is actually quite simple.